wombleton/gitlaw-nz/acts/S/Smoke-free Environments Act 1990.md

     *   (b) contains a term providing for the product to be delivered by or on behalf of the seller to, or to a place or person chosen by, the purchaser

-    _licensed premises_ means any premises, or any part of any premises, on which liquor may be sold pursuant to a licence under the [Sale of Liquor Act 1989][123]
+    _licensed premises_ means any premises, or any part of any premises, on which alcohol is sold pursuant to a licence under the [Sale and Supply of Alcohol Act 2012][124]

     _managers_, in relation to a school, or premises to which [section 7A(4)][13] applies, means all the people who control and manage the school or premises, whether or not they have a proprietary interest in the school or premises

-    _manufacturer_ includes any company with which a manufacturer is associated within the meaning of [subpart YB][124] of the Income Tax Act 2007
+    _manufacturer_ includes any company with which a manufacturer is associated within the meaning of [subpart YB][125] of the Income Tax Act 2007

     _Minister_ means the Minister of Health

-    _New Zealand continental waters_ has the meaning given to it by [section 222(1)][125] of the Maritime Transport Act 1994
+    _New Zealand continental waters_ has the meaning given to it by [section 222(1)][126] of the Maritime Transport Act 1994

     _New Zealand resident_ means---